 An avalanche ensues

 - Fantastic Drug: Crush.
+Very addictive, and naturally the mob is selling it and not taking "no" for an answer.
 Double duty as a Fantastic Explosive.
 Going Cold Turkey will kill you gruesomely.

 - The Fighting Narcissist: Hamron the Handsome, dreaded pirate and ladies' man.

 - Flashback Nightmare: Roka has an understated one, with no dialogue, to drive his Survivor Guilt home.